 PLAN YOUR TRAVELS

-ANU offers a free Canberra airport welcome for commencing domestic and international students arriving in Canberra the week before and during Orientation Week.
-Registrations and further information on operational hours can be found on the Canberra Airport welcome service page.
+ANU offers a free pick-up for commencing domestic and international students arriving in Canberra the week before and during Orientation Week.
+Registrations and further information on operational hours can be found on the Canberra welcome service page.

 MAKE SURE YOU HAVE AN AUSTRALIAN TAX FILE NUMBER (TFN)